frederic-perez/AmE-dictionary/data/dictionary.md

 __monad__
 __monarch__ _n_ :mega: /ˈmɒn ərk, -ɑrk/
 __Monday__ _n_ :mega: /’möndi, -deI/
-__mondegreen__ _n_ :four::dart: [:scroll: from the Scottish ballad _The Bonny Earl of Murray_, in which the line “laid him on the green” can be misheard as “Lady Mondegreen”] A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
+__mondegreen__ _n_ :five::dart: [:scroll: from the Scottish ballad _The Bonny Earl of Murray_, in which the line “laid him on the green” can be misheard as “Lady Mondegreen”] A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
 For example, _I led the pigeons to the flag_ for _I pledge allegiance to the flag._
 __money on the hoof__
 __money__ _n_ :two::mega::hammer: /ˈmʌnɪ/
 __moneyed__